What Is a Car's Suspension System?

 Your vehicle's shocks and struts are structural parts of its suspension system.
 A car's suspension system is responsible for maximizing the friction between your tires and the road's surface; this provides the most steering stability with good handling and makes sure you and your passengers are comfortable during the drive.
 If the roads in Pikes Peak were perfectly flat and straight, there would be no need for suspension in your vehicle.
-However, all roads, even Colorado Springs’s highways, have subtle imperfections that come in contact with the wheels of cars and apply force to them, as well as turns and curves.
+However, all roads, even Colorado Springs’s highways, have subtle imperfections that come in contact with the wheels of cars and apply force to them.
 A bump in the road causes your tires to move up and down, perpendicular to the road's surface.
 Without an intervening system, all this vertical energy produced by the wheels will transfer to your vehicle's frame, which will move in the same direction.
 Without your suspension system, even the wheels of your car can bounce off the road and then come back down with gravity.
 Your suspension is a system that will absorb the energy of the vertically accelerated wheel, allowing the frame and body to ride undisturbed while the wheels follow bumps in the road.
 Fortunately, we at Airport Automotive are experts at diagnosing and repairing suspension.

 Shocks, also known as “shock absorbers,” make sure that your vehicle's wheels are always in contact with the ground.
 This is done by the shocks controlling the rebound and impact movement of your vehicle's springs and suspension.
 Shocks contain hydraulic fluid; when you drive over a bump or pothole, pressure is put on your shock's hydraulic fluid, which slows down the spring as it relaxes back into place.